-Every day 26.5 million visitors come to Twitch.
+Every day more than 5 million visitors come to Twitch.
 The data don't lie, and it's telling you that there's a significant and lucrative audience on Twitch waiting for you.
 All you have to do now is go out and get their attention.
 Read this article to discover viable approaches to grow your Twitch channel in a sustainable way.
 We have divided the tips into five main categories: Networking, Personal Brand, Technical Aspects, Going Live, Growth Hacks.

 Before we get started: this is a general guideline, and each point deserves a separate blog post.
 Use this material as a road map to your channel development.
 And remember — it takes time to achieve success.
 It necessitates a great deal of patience, hard effort, and commitment.
 God's bless!